 Numbers and graphs projected onto the window measured the man’s material efficiency, output per minute, breaktime usage, guest satisfaction, and estimated revenues.
 The jalebi wala wiped his brow with the back of his hand, his eyes growing wide as a drop of sweat fell to his pan.
 When he shot a glance up at the one-way glass, a look of panic on his face, Rohit’s stomach dropped.

-#

 Rohit remembered the night he learned why his family didn’t act more Indian.
 He’d been eight years old, and they’d been walking to their car after dinner at a taqueria in a Palo Alto strip mall when someone yelled after them.
-A shaggy man in rumpled clothes stumbled out of the darkness, zigzagging towards the three of them, shouting something Rohit couldn’t understand: he told them to go back where they came from.
+A shaggy man in rumpled clothes stumbled out of the darkness, zigzagging toward the three of them, shouting something Rohit couldn’t understand: he told them to go back where they came from.
 Rohit wondered why he wanted them to go back to the Mexican restaurant.

 His mother drew him close and quickened her pace, reaching the car first.
 His father walked stiffly, avoiding the man’s eyes until his wife and son were safely inside.
 When the man caught up to his father and grabbed his arm, Rohit heard his father speaking loudly, jovially.
 He seemed to be smiling, almost friendly with the man.
-He didn’t sound like his dad--he sounded like a cowboy, a twang rounding the ends of his words.
+He didn’t sound like his dad—he sounded like a cowboy, a twang rounding the ends of his words.
 The shaggy man seemed as confused by this transformation as Rohit had been.
 He hesitated, scratched his head, letting his anger dissolve.

 No one spoke on the car ride home.
 As they pulled into the driveway, his father put the car in park and turned back to Rohit, his thick black eyebrows climbing high on his forehead, the way they did when he had an important lesson for his son.
 “You saw that man in the parking lot tonight, Rohit.
 Different is scary, and even a friendly dog will bite if it is afraid.
 That is why it is not safe to be different here.
 We must be just like them.”
 Then his father opened his door and disappeared into the house without another word.
-Why would they have to be like that man in the parking lot, Rohit wondered.
+Why do we have to be like that man in the parking lot?
+Rohit wondered.
 Was that man a cowboy?
-Is that why his father had used that funny voice?
+Was that why his father had used that funny voice?

 Several years later, when Rohit asked his mother about that night, she’d explained that when his father had grown up, it had been bad to be Indian.
 If you were in America, you had to act American to be safe.
 Rohit didn’t understand; how could it be bad to be Indian?
 Bollywood produced most of the movies, music, and games worldwide.
 All the superheroes on his shows were Indian.
 Being Indian meant Diwali (presents!) and Holi, and every kid he knew wanted to celebrate both.
 But according to Rohit’s mother, his father had grown up despising his brown skin and hating the smell of ginger and garam masala and fried pakoras that filled Rohit’s grandparents’ home.
 He’d been ashamed of their accents and hid his own.
 When his parents tried to send him to Hindi summer school, Rohit’s father had threatened to run away from home.

-“Should I pretend not to be different, mum?” he’d asked.
+“Should I pretend not to be different, Mum?” he’d asked.

 She pinched his cheek lightly and shook it.
-“You, be you,” she said.
+“You be you,” she said.